 Tightness in your TMJ muscle causes pressure to spread from your jaw to your temples.
 This is what can result in headaches.

 2. Do you experience facial pain?

-Sometimes you may experience pain on your forehead and other times you may experience a similar tension on other parts of your face like your cheeks, your jaw and even your neck.
+Sometimes you may experience pain in your forehead.
+Other times you may experience a similar tension in other parts of your face like your cheeks, your jaw and even your neck.

 3. Does your bite seem off?